External structures (vqfetch)

 Combining with the regression suite

 Once a SPEC lands in examples/regression/systems/periodic/, the regression suite picks it up automatically.
-Run the full matrix:
+Run a focused matrix entry:

 python -m examples.regression.run_suite \